krispingal/DSA/docs/datastructures/linked_list.rst

     * ``search``: Find the index of the first occurrence of a value (:math:`O(n)`).
     * ``get_node_at``: Retrieve the node at a specific index (:math:`O(n)`).

+You can find the entire API for linked lists in the :class:`API reference section <dsa.datastructures.linked_list.LinkedList>`.

 Implementation Details
 ======================